SwedbankPay/developer.swedbankpay.com/payments/index.md

                       should not be used to integrate against Swedbank Pay's APIs yet." %}

->Pick and choose between the payment methods best suited for your business.
+{% include jumbotron.html body="Pick and choose between the payment methods best suited for your business.
- Take advantage of our easy-to-use PCI compliant platforms Redirect and Swedbank Pay
- Hosted View - or use Swedbank Pay Direct API to integrate directly.
-Our payment methods and their platform availability are listed in the table below.
+   Take advantage of our easy-to-use PCI compliant platforms Redirect and Seamless View - or use Swedbank Pay Direct API to integrate directly.
+Our payment methods and their platform availability are listed in the table below." %}

 {:.table .table-striped}
 |                                | Payment method                      | Seamless View | Redirect | Direct API | Region                                                                           |